안녕하세요! 토미입니다.

 Manager!
 Your restaurant’s food is worse than a convenience store bento!

 Oh, no!!
-I guess the food must have been really bad.
+The food must have been terrible.

 Here, let’s pay attention to 사장님.
 In Korea, we call a manager of a store such as a restaurant as 사장님, “president,” rather than 점장, “store manager.”
 It’s a subtle cultural difference.

-Let’s read the next sample sentence with 만도 못해요 “worse than.”
+Let’s read the following sample sentence with 만도 못해요 “worse than”

 오래 쓴 컴퓨터가 너무 느려져서 속도가 스마트폰만도 못해요.

-My computer which I used for a long time has gotten so slow that its speed is worse than my smartphone.
+My computer, which I have used for a long time, has gotten so slow that its speed is worse than that of my smartphone.

 Here, 스마트폰 is a “smartphone.”
 You add 만도 못하다 to make 스마트폰만도 못하다, “worse than a smartphone.”